benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 12.md

 Disambiguate duplicate vs. fresh packets using sequence numbers that change on "adjacent" packets.

 ### Efficiency problem
-Sending one packet at a time causes data transfer rate to be limited by time between endpoints rather than bandwidth.
+Sending one packet at a time causes data transfer rate to be limited by **time** between endpoints rather than **bandwidth**.

+## Pipelined Reliability
+**Data in flight:** data that has been sent, but sender hasn't yet received ACKS from the receiver.

+### Key ideas
+- New packets can be sent at the same time as older ones still in flight.
+- New packets sent at the same time as ACKs are returning.

+If there are N packets in flight, **throughput** improves by N times.

+#throughput